geneontology/geneontology.github.io/_docs/sparql.md

 ORDER BY DESC(?gocam)
 ```

 Here the code gets a little more complicated.
 First, notice the larger use of `PREFIX` which simplifies the readability of the actual query contained in the `SELECT` block.
-The `SELECT` line is used to display the values of the fields we want to retrieve, here the aspect, go id, go name and definition of each go term retrieved. the `distinct` keyword is used to ensure that a GO term would only be shown once in the response.
+The `SELECT` line is used to display the values of the fields we want to retrieve, here the aspect, GO terms id `goids`, GO terms name `gonames` and the GO terms definition `definitions`.
+The `distinct` keyword is used to ensure that a GO term would only be shown once in the response.
+On the contrary, if you want to retrieve all the instances of each GO term, the `distinct` keyword would have to be removed.

 In the `GRAPH` block, we retrieve all the entities that are individuals, then we store their ids in `goids`.
 With the `VALUES` keyword, we create a list containing the root BP, MF and CC terms.
 We then filter every `goids` previously identified by ensuring they are a subclass of one of those GO root terms.
 From that list of `goids`, we then retrieve their labels with `rdfs:label` and their definition with the `PREFIX` `definition:` which is an alias to `<http://purl.obolibrary.org/obo/IAO_0000115>`.